jecki/logicConverter/Parsing_the_Principia.md

 3. Collective terms or summary concepts which in a grammar typically appear as symbols defined by a seuquence of alternatives (e.g. expression, term, factor) can safely (i.e. without loss of information) be replaced in the syntax-tree by the respective concrete alternative as long as the alternatives do not overlap with those of any other collective term.
 Keep that in mind when adding symbols to the "@hide"-directive.

-You can easily check that all these precepts have been observed in the last version of the grammar which allowed us to drastically streamline the resulting syntax-tree by adding a few "crude" rules in form of directives at the top.
-Now, there is one last rule that, however, instead of trimming the tree, simplifies writing the grammar by reducing visual noise.
-You might have noticed that after ever string literal the tilde sign `~` for insignificant whitespace follows.
-Specifically, for string-literals DHParser allows adding the directive `@literalws = right` which instructs DHParser when generating a parser from a grammar to assume insignificant whitespace on the right-hand side of every string-literal.
-Thus, our fully streamlined grammar reads:
+You can easily check that all these precepts have been observed in the last version of the grammar.
+This allowed us to drastically streamline the resulting syntax-tree by adding a few "crude" rules in the form of directives at the top.
+Now, there is still one property of this grammar left that we need to check, namely that a parser generated from this grammar also respects the law of associativity, e.g. a + b + c == (a + b) + c:

-      @literalws = right                  # silently eat whitespace to the right of any string literal
-      @drop = whitespace, strings         # drop insignificant whitespace and all string literals
-      @hide = expression, term, factor, group # replace these by their (single) child

-      formulae = ~ expression { expression }

-      expression = addition | subtraction | term
-        addition    = expression "+" term
-        subtraction = expression "-" term

-      term       = multiplication | division | factor
-        multiplication = term "*" factor
-        division       = term ":" factor

-      factor = group | number
-        group  = "(" expression ")"
-        number = /0/~ | /[1-9]/ { /[0-9]/ } ~

-Before we round up our crash course with an exercise for ambitious readers, let's verify that a parser generated from this grammar also respects the law of associativity, e.g. a + b + c == (a + b) + c:

-    # python arithmetic4Parser.py --parse "5 - 2 - 1"
+    $ python arithmetic4Parser.py --parse "5 - 2 - 1"
     (formulae
       (subtraction
         (subtraction